awslabs/fargatecli/README.md

 #### Region

-By default, fargate uses *us-east-1* as this is the single Region where AWS Fargate is available.
+By default, fargate uses *us-east-1* as this is the single region where AWS Fargate is available.
 The CLI accepts a --region parameter for future use and will honor *AWS_REGION* and *AWS_DEFAULT_REGION* environment settings.
-Note that specifying a Region where all required services aren't available will return an error.
+Note that specifying a region where all required services aren't available will return an error.

-See the [Region Table][region-table] for a breakdown of what services are available in which Regions.
+See the [Region Table][region-table] for a breakdown of what services are available in which regions.

 #### Credentials